lukecd/view-from-my-window/README.md

 Once the image is uploaded, we need to create the post metadata and upload that to Bundlr.
 This is done using the `useCreatePost()` React hook.
 There's a couple of interesting things happening here.

-It exposes a function called `create()` that is handles creating the actual metadata for you.
+It exposes a function called `create()` that handles creating the actual metadata for you.
 Also, it's passed another function called `upload()` that you have to implement.

 ```js
 const { create, error, isPending } = useCreatePost({ profile, upload });